 7. Equipment Store

-The equipment store is a large wooden shed, situated outside the main building.
-Lighting in the area is general good and access is clear and level.
+The equipment store is a large wooden shed, situated outside the main building to the rear.
+Lighting in the area is general good.
+While there is some pathway to/around the store there are also some kerbstones and uneven hazards.
+Care should be taken when accessing the store.
 There is limited visibility within the shed during dark evenings.

 Equipment is stored within the shed either on racking or on the floor.